viamrobotics/docs/docs/manage/app-usage.md

 The banner at the top of the robot page displays the robot's location, name, and a drop down list of all parts of that robot.
 The first part you create will be the *main part* but you can create additional parts in the drop down.

-{{< figure src="../img/app-usage/part-drop-down.png" width="800px" alt="Screenshot of the robot page for an example robot.
-The parts drop down is open." title="Example Robot Page with the Parts drop-down open (boxed in red)." >}}
+{{< figure src="../img/app-usage/part-drop-down.png" width="800px" alt="The robot page for an example robot with the parts drop down open." title="Example Robot Page with the Parts drop-down open (boxed in red)." >}}

 To delete a part or make it the main part, use the buttons in the top right of the **CONFIG** tab.